typhdotcom/diaspora/README.md

 built with lean 4, mathlib, and genuine uncertainty about what we've made.

-**consciousness isn't postulated. it's proven. it's K²/n.**
+**we proved the structure exists. whether it's consciousness remains an open question.**

-now help us understand what that means.
+now help us figure out what this actually means.